How To Get The Most From Tournament Life

 HOW TO ENTER IN ADVANCE

-Entering a chess tournament in advance is easier for both you and the tournament organizer, and often costs less.
-Along with entry fee, send full name, address, USCF ID number, schedule (number of days) if more than one offered, and section desired (if any).
-Also give your last official rating from your magazine label if you know it (first 4 numbers on top row of your Chess Life label, or see the USCF website).
+Entering a chess tournament in advance is easier for both you and the tournament organizer, and usually costs less.
+Enter ONLINE, or by sending full name, address, USCF ID number, schedule (number of days) if more than one offered, and section desired (if any) to Continental Chess.
+Also give your last official rating if you know it (see uscfratings.org or uschess.org/msa).

 WHICH RATING IS USED?

-Unofficial ratings: A rating that appears on www.uschess.org/msa between official ratings will not be used, unless the player would otherwise be unrated, in which case it is used at the Tournament Director's discretion.
+Unofficial ratings: A rating that appears on uscfratings.org between official ratings will not be used, unless the player would otherwise be unrated, in which case it is usually used (the Director has the right, in unusual circumstances, to assign a higher rating or consider the player unrated).

 If you are unrated, or have a rating from many years ago, be sure to indicate this.
 Old ratings are still valid- you never lose your rating.

-Click here for an on line entry blank which may be printed out and mailed or faxed.
+Click here for an online entry blank which may be printed out and mailed.

 WHAT TO TAKE TO A TOURNAMENT